 New Delhi: The National Anti-Doping Agency (NADA) on Monday cleared Indian wrestler Narsingh Yadav of the doping charges.

-In its final verdict, the panel agreed to Yadav's allegations that he was a victim of sabotage and also that there was a conspiracy to dent his chances for the prestigious event.
+In its final verdict, the panel agreed that the Mumbai-based grappler was a victim of sabotage and that there was a conspiracy to dent his chances for the prestigious event.

 After securing the clean chit from NADA, Narsingh thanked PM Narendra Modi helping him get justice.

 Narsingh met Mr. Modi today after the parliamentary party meet.